 Step 4: Spray a mini muffin pan with oil.
 Use a small scoop to fill each section with some chocolate cookie dough.
 Press it into the pan.

 While the cookie cups are cooling, prepare your fillings.
 I made chocolate and vanilla frosting.
-To assemble these gluten free black forest cookie cups, add a filling, top with a dollop of canned cherry pie filling, then top with vanilla frosting or whipped cream.
+To assemble these gluten free black forest cookie cups, add a filling, top with a canned cherry pie filling, then top with vanilla frosting or whipped cream.

 Store cookie cups in an airtight container.
 It is best to store without the filling.